fern-api/fern/CONTRIBUTING.md

 [typescript](./generators/typescript/), [python](./generators/python/), [go](./generators/go).

 Some of the generators are written in the language they generate (i.e. Python is written in python, Go is written in Go, and Java is written in Java).
+We are moving to a world where each generator will be written in TypeScript so that we can share more utilities and enforce a consistent structure in the generator.

 ### Generator Testing